Once a form has been created you can adjust its settings within the form builder, including the:

-This property determines if users will be able to delete previous comments made on the comment box mentioned above.
+This property determines if users will be able to delete previous comments made in the comment box mentioned above.

-If related events are enabled, this property allows the user to decide if the related events will be included when printing the form.
-If set to No, only the form will be printed.
+If related events are enabled, this property allows the user to decide if the related events will be included when saving a PDF of the form.
+If set to No, only the form will be saved as a PDF.
 If set to Yes, all the related events will be included.

 Print page format

-This property allows the user to choose the orientation of the page when printing a record.
+This property allows the user to choose the orientation of the page when saving a PDF of a record.
 The options are Portrait and Landscape.

 Expand into calendar finish/start

-This property allows the user to expand a record in the calendar into its individual components.
+This property allows the user to expand a record in the Calendar into its individual components.
 For example, a training session could be divided into Warm up, Drill 1, Drill 2, Cool Down, Recovery.
-Regularly this would show as one block called training session, but with Expand into calendar the user can specify a start and finish time for each component and show those components on the calendar view.
-(It only works with time fields in a table).
-The new start and finish times overwrite the time the record was saved on the calendar view, however the time the actual record was saved does not change.
-For example, if a record was saved at 2pm outlining what was done that morning between 7 and 11am, the time the record was entered stays at 2pm even though the calendar view shows everything in between 7 and 11am and nothing at 2pm.
+Regularly this would show as one block called training session, but with Expand into calendar the user can specify a start and finish time for each component using Time fields in a table and show those components on the Calendar.
+For example, if a record was saved at 2pm and contains a table outlining different activities between 7 and 11am, the record will only exist on the Calendar between 7 and 11am.

 Show event in calendar

-This property allows the builder to show/hide events on the schedule and calendar view.
-This will not affect any other aspect of the system (performance history, reports, sidebar).
+This property allows the builder to show/hide events on the Schedule and Calendar.
+This will not affect any other aspect of the system (i.e. Performance history, Reports or sidebar).
 This property has the potential to declutter the calendar, making the system more user friendly.

 Show event in iCal

 This property has a similar functionality as the one directly above but this time it shows/hide the event from a iCal download or calendar subscription.
-This does not affect the calendar view in Smartabase.
+This does not affect the Calendar in Smartabase.

 This property allows the builder to control the name that the event will have in an iCal download or calendar subscription.